 [Describe in detail a design solution you have considered.
 Include a list of Pros and Cons.]
+[Include in Preliminary Proposal and all subsequent reports.]

 4.3 Design #3: Descriptive Title

 [Describe in detail a design solution you have considered.
 Include a list of Pros and Cons.]